-West Virginia ground-zero for UFO research, encounters
+West Virginia is ground-zero for UFO research, extraterrestrial encounters

-West Virginia ground-zero for UFO research, encounters
+West Virginia is ground-zero for UFO research, extraterrestrial encounters

 The massive Byrd Telescope glows red in the darkness at Green Bank.
 Photo courtesy Jesse Thornton.